lugobots/protos/doc/docs.md

 <a name="lugo.Remote"></a>

 ### Remote
+The game server implements a Remote service that allows you to control the game flow.
+This service may help you to control or watch the game during training sessions.
+The game server only offers this service on debug mode on.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|